-Jason Stith is a Kona coffee grower with a young, hippy quality.
+BEN MARKUS: Jason Stith is a Kona coffee grower with a young, hippie quality.
 He learned how to grow coffee in Latin America in the Peace Corps.
 The sloping acres of his peaceful farm are filled with some valuable trees.

 MARKUS: There just got to be coffee to grow.

 MARKUS: There's got to be coffee to grow and coffee to sell.

 MARKUS: First, the farmers were hit with a damaging two-year drought.
 Then, as if to add insult to injury, Stith discovered something that made him sick to his stomach.
 It was a tiny hole at the end of a bean, where an insect had bored in.
 Stith pulls a branch down and picks a green coffee bean off it.

 MARKUS: So you see that?
 See where he got in right there?
 And now there's nothing in there.
 It's just old, rotten bean.